 It's hard to make informed decisions about insurance without knowing all the facts.
 Take the time to find out how much your property is currently worth and talk with your insurance agent about your best options.
 Don't let an environmental disaster or fire become a financial disaster as well.

-Mary Phelps (email@example.com) is a Markel Equine Insurance Specialist and CSR Tracey Scharf (firstname.lastname@example.org) provide the personal attention needed to help make the lives of their clients smooth and easy when it comes to the process of insuring your farm, equine business or equine mortality needs.
-While Mary travels to the shows and barns, you can count on Tracey in the office to be available to answer questions and manage the details with ease.
-1-386-985-1429.
+Mary Phelps (email@example.com) a Markel Equine Insurance Specialist provides the personal attention needed to help make the lives of her clients smooth and easy when it comes to the process of insuring your farm, equine business or equine mortality needs.
+1-800-572-3286.